Highlights

 Where to Watch Sarutobi Ecchan

 Originally premiering October 4th, 1971, "Sarutobi Ecchan" stars Ichiro Nagai, Sachiko Chichimatsu, Akio Nojima, Mitsuko Asami.
-The series runs 1 season(s), and has a score of 0 (out of 100) on TMDB, which compiled reviews from 0 experienced people.
+The series runs 1 season(s), and has a score of 0 (out of 100) on TMDB, which compiled reviews from 0 knowledgeable people.

 "Sarutobi Ecchan" is currently available to stream via subscription, rental, or purchase on .